elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Cert-manager integrated installation

 In Kubernetes, for the API server to communicate with the webhook component (created by the operator), the webhook requires a TLS certificate that the API server is configured to trust.
-The default provided configuration sets the Helm Chart to auto generate the required certificate as a self-signed certificate with an expiration policy of 365 days.
-These certificates **won't be renewed** if the Helm Chart's release is not manually updated.
+The default provided configuration sets the Helm chart to auto generate the required certificate as a self-signed certificate with an expiration policy of 365 days.
+These certificates **won't be renewed** if the Helm chart's release is not manually updated.
 For production environments, we highly recommend using a certificate manager like [cert-manager](https://cert-manager.io/docs/installation/).

 Integrating the operator with [cert-manager](https://cert-manager.io/) enables automatic generation and renewal of the TLS certificate.
 This section assumes that cert-manager and its CRDs are already installed in your Kubernetes environment.
 If that's not the case, refer to the [cert-manager installation guide](https://cert-manager.io/docs/installation/) before continuing.

-Follow any of the following options to install the OpenTelemetry Operator Helm Chart integrated with `cert-manager`:
+Follow any of the following options to install the `opentelemetry-kube-stack` Helm chart integrated with `cert-manager`:

 * Add `--set opentelemetry-operator.admissionWebhooks.certManager.enabled=true --set opentelemetry-operator.admissionWebhooks.autoGenerateCert=null` to the installation command.
 For example: